dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2310: Attendance pressure can overwhelm anxious students.
+### T2310: Daily school attendance pressure can be overwhelming for struggling students.

 |Support|
 |---|